NateWr/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.4.9 (2015-10-06) =
+* Fix: iOS 8 bug with date and time pickers
+* Add: newsletter signup prompt to addons page

 = 1.4.8 (2015-08-20) =
 * Add: WPML config file for improved multi-lingual compatibility